zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 Message delivery sequence
 -------------------------

 The listeners (synchronous observers) will follow the channel definition sequence as the notification and message consumption sequence.
-However, the subscribers, as they have an asynchronous nature, all will receive the notification as the channel definition sequence but only will consume the data when they execute again, so the delivery respects the order, but the priority assigned to the subscribers will define the reaction sequence.
-All the listeners (static or dynamic) will receive the message before subscribers receive the notification.
-The sequence of delivery is: (i) static listeners; (ii) runtime listeners; (iii) static subscribers; at last (iv) runtime subscribers.
+However, the subscribers, as they have an asynchronous nature, will all receive the notification as the channel definition sequence but only will consume the data when they execute again.
+Hence, the delivery respects the order, but the priority assigned to the subscribers will define the reaction sequence.
+The delivery sequence is first the static observers and then the runtime ones.

 Usage
 *****